Luronium: Ponds

 The ecology of floating water-plantain in ponds is not well understood, but generally it seems to require broadly low nutrient, soft water situations with some disturbance, such as lowland heathland pools subject to grazing by livestock.

 Artificial habitats

-In the past, floating water-plantain has proved successful at exploiting certain types of artificial habitats, notably the British canal system and the Dombes traditional fish pond system in France.
+In the past, floating water-plantain has proved successful at exploiting certain types of artificial habitats, notably the British canal system and the Dombes traditional fishpond system in France.
 Both these systems have in common a moderate level of disturbance which helps to suppress competing species that might otherwise exclude it.

 Conservation, threats and restoration

 Within Europe, floating water-plantain is listed under Annexes II and IV of the Habitats Directive and Appendix I of the Bern Convention.
 Within Britain it is on Schedule 4 of the Conservation (Natural Habitats, etc.) Regulations 1994; Schedule 8 of the Wildlife and Countryside Act, 1981, and on the IUCN Red List it is classified as 'Least Concern'(LC).

 Floating water-plantain seems quite tolerant of acidification, as evidenced by its relative abundance in several Welsh lakes that have suffered severe declines in pH due to acid rain, and also seems able to tolerate moderate water level fluctuation as is seen when certain lakes were converted to reservoirs.
 Losses have mainly been associated with nutrient enrichment (eutrophication), such as in the Shropshire-Cheshire meres.